iri-dev/iri-dev/README.md

 </p>

 <p>
 I believe healthy habits should be accessible to everyone.
-Hydra Heart is built to keep hydration simple, helpful, and free.
+Hydra Heart is built to keep hydration simple, helpful, free, and easy to maintain every day.
 </p>

 <br>